Critical Evaluation of Studies Alleging Evidence for Technosignatures in the POSS1-E Photographic Plates: Discussion

-Using the {\it result} of an inferential analysis as an independently-demonstrated fact can also lead to circular reasoning. \cite{villarroel2025aligned} invokes the inferred nonrandom distribution of SPFs (deficit in the Earth's shadow, sporadic alignments, correlation with timing of nuclear tests) as evidence for the validity of the data underpinning that analysis.
+Using the {\it result} of an inferential analysis as an independently-demonstrated fact can also lead to circular reasoning. \cite{villarroel2025aligned} invokes specific inferred correlations (deficit in the Earth's shadow, sporadic alignments, correlation with timing of nuclear tests) as evidence for the validity of the data underpinning the analysis.
 The circularity of this argument is illustrated in Figure \ref{fig_circularity}.
-That is, if the SPFs are valid images and not plate artifacts, then the calculated deficit of SPFs in the shadow and the positive temporal correlation with nuclear tests are leveraged to suggest that these represent images of real objects or events in outer space.
+That is, if the SPFs are valid images and not plate artefacts, then the calculated deficit of SPFs in the shadow and the positive temporal correlation with nuclear tests are leveraged to suggest that these represent images of real objects or events in outer space.
 But how do we know that the SPFs are valid images?
 The answer from \cite{villarroel2025aligned} appears to be, at least in part: because of a calculated deficit of SPFs in the shadow and a positive temporal correlation with nuclear tests.
 This circular argument results from an analysis that appears to confirm a hypothesis (specific nonrandom distributions), used to explain the measurements {\it as well as} support their validity.
 We give two examples of this device from \cite{villarroel2025aligned}:

 \begin{itemize}

 \item ``...authentic events may coexist on the same plate as numerous star-like defects, which makes it essential to apply independent diagnostics such as alignment statistics and Earth's shadow tests.'' (pg.
 3)